googleapis/cloud-trace-nodejs/README.md

         npm install --save @google/cloud-trace

-2. Include the library at the *top of the main script of your application*.
+2. Include and start the library at the *top of the main script of your application*.
 It's important that Cloud Trace is the first thing executed so that it can accurately gather data:

         require('@google/cloud-trace').start({projectId: 'your-project-id'});